 A secure tenant of Oxford City Council or an Assured tenant or Secure tenant of one of our partner PRPs living in the city and whose application has been accepted onto the ORAH Transfer List.
-Tenants of OxPlace living in social housing are also eligible to be included.
+Tenants of Oxford City Housing (Investment) Limited are also eligible to be included.
 This includes qualifying secure tenants with a flexible tenancy granted under s.107A of the Housing Act 1985.

-1.3.
-Oxford City Council's Principal Housing Objectives
+1.3 Oxford City Council's Principal Housing Objectives

-- To allocate housing fairly, consistently and carefully - To allocate suitable accommodation to households in housing need - To work to meet the Council's responsibilities to homeless households in Oxford and to work to prevent homelessness - To provide a high quality service with courteous and efficient staff - To make the best use of the Council and our partner PRPs' stock, and any other stock available to us - To ensure that empty properties are let quickly and efficiently - To promote the widest possible access to housing to residents of Oxford or those assessed as having qualifying connection to the City, including directing applicants to private rented stock in appropriate circumstances - To allow applicants to express choice in selecting their accommodation wherever possible, with some exceptions including applicants owed a duty under Part 7 of the Housing Act 1996 who may be made a Private Sector Offer outside of the Allocations Scheme by the Housing Needs Team or be made a direct offer (and applicants accepted on to the move on scheme) - To provide clear and easy to understand information to allow applicants to make informed choices

-- To set out clear standards so that applicants know what to expect - To offer appropriate advice to applicants who we are unable to house, including accurate and timely referrals to other agencies - To promote sustainable communities - To act legally and adopt best practice - To review the advice and allocation service with the intention of producing continuous improvement - To treat members of the armed forces/former members of the armed forces in housing need, equally with regard to a qualifying connection to Oxford (see section 3.3.5.)
+- To allocate housing fairly, consistently and carefully - To allocate suitable accommodation to households in housing need - To work to meet the Council's responsibilities to homeless households in Oxford and to work to prevent homelessness - To provide a high quality service with courteous and efficient staff - To make the best use of the Council and our partner PRPs' stock, and any other stock available to us - To ensure that empty properties are let quickly and efficiently - To promote the widest possible access to housing to residents of Oxford or those assessed as having qualifying connection to the City, including directing applicants to private rented stock in appropriate circumstances - To allow applicants to express choice in selecting their accommodation wherever possible, with some exceptions including applicants owed a duty under Part 7 of the Housing Act 1996 who may be made a Private Sector Offer outside of the Allocations Scheme by the Housing Needs Team or be made a direct offer and applicants accepted on to the move on scheme) - To provide clear and easy to understand information to allow applicants to make informed choices - To set out clear standards so that applicants know what to expect - To offer appropriate advice to applicants who we are unable to house, including accurate and timely referrals to other agencies - To promote sustainable communities - To act legally and adopt best practice - To review the advice and allocation service with the intention of producing continuous improvement - To treat members of the armed forces/former members of the armed forces in housing need, equally with regard to a qualifying connection to Oxford (see section 3.3.5.)

-2. Responsibilities - Allocations Scheme
+2 Responsibilities

-2.1.
-The Council's Responsibilities
+2.1 The Council's Responsibilities

-2.1.1.
-The Legal Framework
+2.1.1 The Legal Framework

-In framing this allocation scheme, Oxford City Council complies with the relevant legislation, including, but not exclusively: the 1985 and 1996 Housing Acts, as amended by the Homeless Act 2002; the Equality Act 2010; The Localism Act 2011, the Homelessness Reduction Act 2017, the Domestic Abuse Act 2021, the Social Housing Regulation Act 2023 (and relevant consumer standards) and other Acts specified within this document.
+In framing this allocation scheme, Oxford City Council complies with the relevant legislation, including, but not exclusively: the 1985 and 1996 Housing Acts, as amended by the Homeless Act 2002; the Equality Act 2010; The Localism Act 2011, the Homelessness Reduction Act 2017 and other Acts specified within this document.
 The Council also takes due account of case law, best practice and government regulations and guidelines, such as the Codes of Guidance on Allocations:

-- Allocation of accommodation: guidance for local housing authorities, - Providing social housing for local people - Right to Move and social housing allocations - Improving access to social housing for victims of domestic abuse - Improving access to social housing for members of the armed forces
+- Allocation of accommodation: guidance for local housing authorities in England 2012, - Providing social housing for local people Statutory guidance on social housing allocations for local authorities in England 2013 - Right to Move: statutory guidance on social housing allocations for local housing authorities in England 2015